 \section{Introduction}

-Recommender systems are pivotal components of modern internet services, typically employing a multi-stage cascade architecture (Retrieval $\rightarrow$ Pre-ranking $\rightarrow$ Ranking $\rightarrow$ Re-ranking).
-Within this pipeline, the \textbf{retrieval stage} serves as the initial funnel, responsible for efficiently screening a massive item corpus (ranging from millions to billions of items) to identify a candidate set of potentially relevant items for a user.
-The quality of this retrieved candidate set fundamentally determines the performance ceiling of subsequent stages.
+Recommender systems serve as the bedrock of modern information discovery, typically orchestrating a multi-stage cascade (Retrieval $\rightarrow$ Pre-ranking $\rightarrow$ Ranking $\rightarrow$ Re-ranking) to filter billons of items.
+Within this pipeline, the \textbf{retrieval stage} acts as the initial funnel.
+Its primary mandate is to efficiently identify a coarse candidate set containing the user's potential interests.
+The quality of this set dictates the upper bound of the entire system's performance.